NIXBLACK11/snake-and-ladder/README.md

 - Real-time multiplayer gameplay with WebSocket communication.
 - Waiting lobby for players to join via game code.
 - Game starts when 4 players have joined.
-- Visual Snakes And Ladders board displayed in the frontend.
+- Visual Ludo board displayed in the frontend.
 - Dice rolling functionality with controlled server-side validation.
 - Popup notifications for game events like game won, turn skip, etc.
 - Turn management with player skipping logic based on the number of players.